mozilla/MakeAPI/README.md

 ### Searching Test Ground

 If you load http://localhost:5000/search.html, you can use the basic set of form fields to create/update/delete makes and search based on several fields.'

+### Generating fake data

+Running `AUTH=<username>:<password node test/post.js` from the root of the repository will generate one thousand fake records in your database.
+Be sure to include a valid username and password as an environment variable.

 ### Deleting all fake data